edwardsainsbury/AddressbookAPI/README.md

 /AddressBook/

-View learning each adddressbook and contact.
+View listing each adddressbook and contact.
 If the current user does not have an addressbook, one can be created with a post request.

 /AddressBook/<Address/User id>/